-Brigitte Tousignantis a freelance journalist from Montreal, Quebec.
-Her work has appeared in Le Devoir, the National Observer, and Global News.
+Brigitte Tousignantis a freelance journalist from Montreal.
+Her work has appeared in Le Devoir and the National Observer.
 Brigitte was part of the collaborative investigation that uncovered high levels of lead in Canada’s drinking water, which was the recipient of Quebec’s Judith-Jasmin Award.

 Thomas Venkeris publisher and editor-in-chief of Kaput – Magazin für Insolvenz & Pop and teaches music journalism and artist marketing at the Institute for Pop Music of the Folkwang University of the Arts.

 Olivia Viewegwas born in Jena, Germany.
 She studied graphic design in Weimar and has been publishing books ever since her time at university.
 Her graphic novel Endzeit was made into a film that debuted at the Toronto International Film Festival in 2018.
 Olivia lives and works in Weimar.
 Find out more about her work at olivia-vieweg.de.

 Olivia’s contribution: Oh Heavenly Berry

 Andreas Weberstudied biology and philosophy; he received his doctorate under Hartmut Böhme (Berlin) and Francisco Varela (Paris).
 He works as a writer and a lecturer at the Berlin University of the Arts.
 In his literary nonfiction books, he advocates for a revival of the world.